Police: Hobby Lobby employee shoots, kills manager at Oklahoma City distribution center

-OKLAHOMA CITY (KFOR) – An employee at a Hobby Lobby distribution center in central Oklahoma shot and killed a 69-year-old manager Wednesday, according to police.
+An employee at a Hobby Lobby distribution center in central Oklahoma shot and killed a 69-year-old manager Wednesday, according to police.
+KTLA’s sister station KFOR reports.

 Emergency crews responded around 5 p.m. after calls came in reporting a shooting at the facility, located near S.W.
 44th and Council Rd.